Gallbladder Diet

 These foods may increase the risk of developing gallbladder problems.
 You should avoid or at least limit their intake.

-- Saturated and trans fatty acids – unhealthy fats are present in almost all fast foods, baked goods, premade desserts, sweets, red meats, etc. Just make sure to check the label of products you buy.
+• Saturated and trans fatty acids – unhealthy fats are present in almost all fast foods, baked goods, premade desserts, sweets, red meats, etc. Just make sure to check the label of the products you buy.

-- Refined carbs – these types of food contain almost no fiber, minerals or vitamins and are often referred to as “empty calories”.
-White bread, white flour, sweet dessert and many breakfast bowls of cereal with added sugars are among the list.
+• Refined carbs contain almost no fiber, minerals, or vitamins and are often called “empty calories.”
+White bread, white flour, sweet desserts, and many breakfast bowls of cereal with added sugars are on the list.

 Diet after gallbladder surgery

-If you have acute or chronic inflammation of the gallbladder the only treatment is to surgically remove it.
-After that you will need to make some dietary changes:
+If you have acute or chronic gallbladder inflammation, the only treatment is to remove it surgically.
+After that, you will need to make some dietary changes:

-You will follow these recommendations for several weeks and then you are free to gradually return to your usual meal plan.
+You will follow these recommendations for several weeks, and then you can return to your usual meal plan gradually.

 Take-home points

-The diet for a healthy gallbladder is generally similar to the well-balanced diet that dietitians recommend for our everyday nutrition in textbooks.
+The diet for a healthy gallbladder is generally similar to the well-balanced diets recommended by dietitians for everyday nutrition in textbooks.

 Eat more fruits and veggies and cut down on fat.
-This will be beneficial not only to your gallbladder but your whole body as well.
+This will benefit not only your gallbladder but your whole body as well.

 See Also